TheBlueFrog/abc/ReadMe.md

 * Each scan is taken at a random location
 * Relative 3D path from each scan location to the next scan is known

+show each scan by drawing a line around the outer edge

+random sampling gets a uniform distribution of scans, duh